meditationstuff/protocol_1/index.md

 * Setiya, Kieran.
 "The midlife crisis."
 Philosophers 14 (2014). [https://quod.lib.umich.edu/cgi/p/pod/dod-idx/midlife-crisis.pdf?c=phimp;idno=3521354.0014.031;format=pdf  Last accessed: 2023-05-26]
 * Nestor, J. (2020).
 Breath: The new science of a lost art.
 Penguin.
 * Being Aware of Being Aware (The Essence of Meditation Series) by Rupert Spira.
 ASIN: B01LVUV9RY.
 Publisher : Sahaja; 1st edition (November 1, 2017).
+* Gordon, Alan, and Alon Ziv.
+The way out: A revolutionary, scientifically proven approach to healing chronic pain.
+Penguin, 2021.
+* Leahy, Robert L. The worry cure: Seven steps to stop worry from stopping you.
+Harmony, 2006.

 [<a href="#193h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]